GF-Estonian/GF-Estonian/data/README.md

 	# Use the WordNet tix-file
 	cat kb67a-utf8.tix |

-	# Keep only adjectives (exclude entries with spaces and hyphens)
+	# Keep only verbs (exclude entries with spaces and hyphens)
 	estwn-to-etsyn.bash v |

 	# Generate all forms (guess if needed)